Nature Connection in Aotearoa New Zealand

 What do we mean by 'Nature Connection'?

-Our group will explore the definition and meaning of 'nature connection' as part of our first sessions, especially in the context of Aotearoa.
-We predict there will be many discussions about te ao Māori and other Indigenous worldviews, the effects of colonisation and consumerism on our connection with the land and nature, and whether the term itself reinforces the distinction and therefore separation between us and nature.
-We're looking forward to these rich, complex conversations and value input from a range of perspectives and experiences!
+Our group explored the definition and meaning of 'nature connection' as part of our first sessions, especially in the context of Aotearoa.
+We had discussions about te ao Māori and other Indigenous worldviews, the effects of colonisation and consumerism on our connection with the land and nature, and whether the term itself reinforces the distinction and therefore separation between us and nature.

 Nature connection is about our relationship with nature – how we think about, feel about, and experience nature.
 When we feel very close to nature, we recognise ourselves as part of the natural world, and value our relationship with it.
 We notice nature, seek it out, and feel happy when we are in it.